decentralized-identity/claims-credentials/work_items/WACI_presentation_exchange.md

 - **What's the expected timeline?**

-We will release v0.1 for developer use by June 1 2021
+We will release v0.1 for developer use by June 1 2021, then continue working toward v1.0 with timeline TBD.

+v0.1 is constrained to Verifiable Presentations, using Presentation Exchange data objects, DIDComm, using Aries Present Proof protocol messages, hopefully in alignment with the VC HTTP API.

+The scope of v1.0 will be determined by participants of the drafting group.

 - **Who's the audience of your deliverables?**

-We are writing for developers who need to ask for and exchange claims that are verifiable, such as Verifiable Credentials.
+We are writing for developers who need to ask for and exchange claims that are verifiable, such as Verifiable Credentials expressed in a Verifiable Presentation.

 - **What are related resources or standards from DIF or adjacent organizations?**

-JSON-LD Signatures, JWT, DIF Presentation-Exchange, DIDComm, and WACI.
+JSON-LD Signatures, JWT, DIF Presentation-Exchange and Credential Manifest, DIDComm, CCG VC HTTP API, GNAP, DPoP, OIDF, SIOP, and WACI.

 ## Meetings
 - **Are there regular meetings?
 If so, when?**